 Not only what you eat but when you eat can treat metabolic syndrome.
 Eating only during a 10-hour period may prevent heart disease and type 2 diabetes, too.

-Intermittent fasting, which refers to eating only during a certain part of the day or not eating at all on certain days, has been gaining in popularity with dieters over the past several years.
-Restricting eating late at night and giving up snacking throughout the day has been shown to help with weight loss.
-Now scientists have documented another advantage of skipping food for many hours, when you eat can treat metabolic syndrome.
+Intermittent fasting, which refers to eating only during a certain part of the day or not eating at all on certain days, has been gaining in popularity with dieters.
+Restricting late-night eating and giving up snacking throughout the day has been shown to help with weight loss.
+Scientists have documented another advantage of skipping food for many hours: When you eat can treat metabolic syndrome.

 A Salk Institute and University of California (UC) at San Diego research team found eating only during 10 hours of the day — but not eating at all the rest of the day and night — can treat metabolic syndrome.
-This time-restricting eating style may also help prevent other chronic and serious diseases, according to the scientists.
+This time-restricting eating style may also help prevent other chronic and serious diseases.

 Why finding a new metabolic syndrome treatment is important

 The condition is diagnosed if you have three or more of these risk factors, the National Heart, Lung and Blood Institute explains:

 - Abdominal obesity (excess fat in the stomach area)

 - High triglycerides, a type fat in the blood linked to heart disease

 - Low high-density lipoproteins (HDL), the “good” cholesterol (low levels raise heart disease risk)